bradtraversy/property-pulse/README.md

 This is the main project from my [Next 14 From Scratch Course](https://www.traversymedia.com/nextjs-from-scratch)

+This is the old version of the app that uses API routes for properties, messaging, etc. The current/latest version of the courses uses server actions.
+The updated code can be found [here](https://github.com/bradtraversy/property-pulse-nextjs) as well as in the [refactor branch](https://github.com/bradtraversy/property-pulse/tree/refactor).

 ## Important notes

 If you are following along with the course and running into issues, then please